gnosia93/tera-to-redshift/README.md

   - fact tables (Insert Only) - daily incremental migration is preferred, after initial bulk loading
   - dimension table (Insert / Update) - migrate at once while ETL stops.
   - Summary (Insert Only, But record count is small) - migrate at once while ETL stops
 - Export with TPT which supports parallel processing
+- Migration Data Consistency - Table row count and the summation of 'Measure' column.

 ### Risk & Challenge ###
-- data integrity
-    - table count
-    - measure sum, group by sum

 - migration time. -- reduce...해야함..
 - sct data agent problems.
   - at first, I used sct ata agent, later on replace sct agent with tpt.